CryptoOutlook/opencv_cuda_wsl/README.md

-# Install Opencv with cuda support in Ubuntu 22.04 wsl using cmake
+# How to Install Opencv with cuda support in Ubuntu 22.04 wsl using cmake

+'wsl --install Ubuntu-22.04'